mahisat/react-native-redux-crud-expressjs/README.md

-# react-native-redux-crud-expressjs
+# react-native-redux-example-crud

 Part 1 of the series consists of bottom tab navigation.
-Soon, I will create remaining things needed for react native redux crud application with express js backend
+Soon, I will create remaining things needed for react native redux crud application

 You can check the part 1 tutorial here https://mstechpro.in/react-native-redux-crud-part-1/